mwchiao/mwchiao/README.md

 👍 Pronouns: He/Him/His

 ℹ️ Hello all.
 I'm Maxim Chiao and I am a graduate from the University of California, Davis 🐴 and a software engineer!
-🖥 I'm currently working on ... a custom Twitter app
-📕 I'm currently learning ...
-Angular + Golang + backend development
+🖥 I'm currently working on ... a custom Twitter clone 📕 I'm currently learning ...
+Rust, backend development, DevOps

 💫 Some of my goals are to learn Kotlin for Android development and Java for Minecraft modding
 ⚡️ I am also considering starting a blog    <sub>"Maxim Makes Apps" rolls off the tongue nicely, doesn't it?</sub>